pshima/consul-snapshot/README.md

 - Use transactions for backups and restores
 - Add support for just running once
 - Add the ability to restore PQs and ACLs (currently back up only)
+- Look at options for using consul's native snapshot commands